mathnet/mathnet-spatial/README.md

 Math.NET Spatial is an opensource **geometry library for .Net, Silverlight and Mono**.

-Supports Mono and .NET 4.0 and 3.5 on Linux, Mac and Windows, the portable build (PCL) also Windows 8, Silverlight 5, Windows Phone/SL 8, Windows Phone 8.1, and Xamarin Android/iOS.
+Supports Mono and .NET 4.0 on Linux, Mac and Windows.

 Math.NET Spatial is covered under the terms of the [MIT/X11](LICENSE.md) license.
 You may therefore link to it and use it in both opensource and proprietary software projects.